orchetect/MIDIKit/README.md

   import MIDIKit
   ```

-3. See the MIDIKit [Wiki](https://github.com/orchetect/MIDIKit/wiki) which includes a [Getting Started](https://github.com/orchetect/MIDIKit/wiki/Getting-Started) guide, links to examples, and troubleshooting tips.
+3. See the MIDIKit [Wiki](https://github.com/orchetect/MIDIKit/wiki) which includes a getting started guide, links to examples, and troubleshooting tips.

 ## Documentation

-See the MIDIKit [Wiki](https://github.com/orchetect/MIDIKit/wiki) which includes a [Getting Started](https://github.com/orchetect/MIDIKit/wiki/Getting-Started) guide, links to examples, and troubleshooting tips.
+See the MIDIKit [Wiki](https://github.com/orchetect/MIDIKit/wiki) which includes a getting started guide, links to examples, and troubleshooting tips.

 ## System Compatibility